First, let’s allow one of the Club Acoustic founders, Keith Smith, to explain what it’s all about:

 Club Acoustic was started on 30th September 1999 in a small room in the Old Clubhouse, by Keith Smith and Ric Bateman.
 A group of local musicians had been playing in noisy pubs around Buxton for some time, but wanted to create a space where music could be played, listened to and enjoyed in a quieter environment.
 Ric and Keith invited all types of musicians and music, just so long as it was acoustic.
 The intention was to create a very low maintenance event which was a pleasure to attend, so it was held fortnightly to make it a treat rather than an obligation.

-The open sessions grew to regularly accommodate up to 30 acts and a proportionate audience at each meeting.
 In 2003 the Club moved to the Eagle pub where it continued to prosper until Chris Rockliffe’s premature death in June 2008.
 Stuart Kelly took over the running of the Club and maintained it heroically for two years, when he was joined by Dave Purchase and Tony Boden, and together they set up a committee to revitalise it and, in November 2010, move it to a smaller, more intimate venue in the Old Sun Inn.